planck-repl/planck/site/src/repl.md

 If you started Planck in verbose mode (by passing `-v` or `--verbose`) then you will see the JavaScript that is executed for forms that you enter in the REPL, along with other useful diagnostic information.

+### Quiet Mode

+If you started Planck in quiet mode (by passing `-q` or `--quiet`) then you will not see any banners from REPL, just your script output.

 ### REPL Specials

 REPL specials are, in essence, special forms that exist only in the REPL.
 (They can't be used in regular ClojureScript code and must be entered as top-level forms.)